pisanvs/ley-chile/dto/ministerio-de-salud/8-1052275/texto.md

 54. Urología.

-B. Especialidades Odontológicas Primarias y Derivadas (Subespecialidades)
+B. Especialidades y Subespecialidades Odontológicas

 1. Cirugía y traumatología buco maxilofacial.

-2. Cirugía Bucal
+2. Cirugía Bucal.

 3. Endodoncia.